-The next step is to construct a cycle on each partial spanning tree resulting from the Multi-Prim's algorithm.
+The next step is to construct a cycle on each partial spanning tree resulted from the Multi-Prim's algorithm.
 To this end, we introduce an algorithm called Constrained Spanning Tour (CST) which is an improved variant of the Double-Minimum Spanning Tree (Double-MST) algorithm.
 Double-MST takes a tree as an input and returns a cycle whose length is twice the length of the tree.
 In this algorithm, every edge of the tree is visited twice.
 Figure 4(a) and 4(b) illustrate running the algorithm on a sample tree.
-A revision can be made to the algorithm in order to form a cycle less than or equal in size to the one generated by the Double-MST.
+A revision can be made to the algorithm in order to form a possibly shorter cycle.
 Starting from an arbitrary initial point, as indicated by the arrow in Figure 4(c), the revised algorithm called Revised-DMST traverses the vertices in the same way as the Double-MST algorithm does, but whenever it reaches a vertex visited before, it discards it, proceeding to the next vertex along the cycle to find an unvisited one, making a shortcut edge to it.
 This process continues until it returns back to the starting point.
 Figure 4(c) illustrates the result of the algorithm.